In Pictures: Looking after a child in palliative care

 The toddler suffers from multiple disabilities including cerebral palsy, which permanently affects body movement and muscle coordination.
 She needs round-the-clock care.

-In this week’s In Pictures, CNA TODAY spent time with parents Ms Oh and Mr Bryan Lim to understand the challenges, heartaches and sacrifices made in caring for their child, whose conditions have been assessed to be life threatening.
+In this week’s In Pictures, CNA TODAY spent time with parents Ms Oh and Mr Bryan Lim to understand the challenges, heartaches and sacrifices made in caring for their child, whose conditions have been assessed to be life-threatening.

 PREGNANCY AFTER MISCARRYING TWINS

-Chantelle was born on April 12, 2022.
+Chantelle was born on Apr 12, 2022.

 It was Ms Oh’s second pregnancy after she miscarried twins in 2019 eight weeks into the pregnancy.